 Spokane Child Support Lawyer

-Effective Legal Help for Child Support Cases
+Comprehensive Legal Support for Child Support Matters

 Child support obligations are mandated by statute, and are based upon the combined net monthly incomes of the parents and the number of children for whom support must be paid.
 Once the combined net monthly incomes are determined, one must look to the “child support economic table” to determine the total monthly child support obligation.
 To determine each parent’s proportionate share of the total monthly support obligation, one determines each parent’s respective portion of the total combined net monthly incomes and multiplies that proportion times the total monthly support amount.